CareyMetheringham/MardenPark/README.md

 ###  parent_offspring_allele_shift.R
 Uses effect_sizes.csv, gebv_site_frequencies.csv and related_trees.csv to test if allele frequencies differ from that expected from likely frequency

+### GreenupRate.R
+Richard A. Nichols.
+Calculate the rate of greenup and plot Supplementary Figure 5

+### Simulations.Rmd

 ## Data
 * effect_sizes.csv